With regard to our editorial, the following sections detail our content policies and procedures.

 So, without further ado, here’s the Editorial Selection Criteria for Original Content

-CHD creates original content based upon the following criteria:
+Consumer Health Digest creates original content based upon the following criteria:

 - Relevance – These include issues that could affect how you manage your own health and those around you.
-Topics cover a variety of health news, drug and product launches, recalls, and alerts, health advisories, and expert commentary.
+Topics cover a variety of health news, drug, and product launches, recalls, and alerts, health advisories, and expert commentary.

 - Clinical Significance – Included here are the latest medical findings published in a variety of well-known medical sites.